swallowcamel/nancywiki/Building-Nancy-on-Mono.md

 ## Build configurations
 The _Nancy.sln_ file contains two, Mono specific, build configurations, called _MonoDebug_ and _MonoRelease_, that should be build when building Nancy on Mono.
 These ensures that windows-only features (such as the WCF host) will not produce build errors when you compile the source.

+## Debugging xUnit Tests Using MonoDevelop
+If you ever find yourself in a position where you need to debug one of the xUnit tests in Nancy on Mono you should read [Debugging xUnit Tests Using MonoDevelop](http://www.grumpydev.com/2011/06/30/debugging-xunit-tests-using-monodevelop) by our very own [Steven Robbins](http://twitter.com/#!/Grumpydev).